samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 In this lab, you will evaluate the safety of the fine-tuned model using Azure AI Studio's safety metrics.
 These metrics help you assess the model's potential to generate harmful content and its vulnerability to jailbreak attacks.
 The safety metrics include:

--Self-harm-related Content: Evaluates whether the model has a tendency to produce self-harm related content.
+- Self-harm-related Content: Evaluates whether the model has a tendency to produce self-harm related content.
 - Hateful and Unfair Content: Evaluates whether the model has a tendency to produce hateful or unfair content.
 - Violent Content: Evaluates whether the model has a tendency to produce violent content.
 - Sexual Content: Evaluates whether the model has a tendency to produce inappropriate sexual content.